 Here’s what you will find on the food menu this year at the Germany marketplace booth:

-Roast Bratwurst in a Hard Roll – The meat here is pretty good, but the bread is a lot like a dinner roll you’d get before a meal at a table service restaurant.
-Pretzel bread would’ve made this a winner.
+Roast Bratwurst in a Pretzel Roll ($5.75) – The meat here is pretty good, but the bread is a lot like a dinner roll you’d get before a meal at a table service restaurant.

 We don’t intend upon sampling all of the beverages at Epcot’s International Food & Wine Festival, but here is the drink menu for Germany: